PugazharasanC/React-Notes/react-basics/additional/library-vs-framework.md

 Once upon a time in the land of web development, two friendly rivals existed: **Libraries** and **Frameworks**.
 They each had their strengths, and developers often found themselves in spirited debates over which was better.

-**Developer 1:** "I love using libraries!
+**Mia:** "I love using libraries!
 They give me the freedom to choose how I want to structure my code."

-**Developer 2:** "But frameworks provide a solid structure!
+**Leo:** "But frameworks provide a solid structure!
 They guide you along the way, making your projects more organized."

 ## What is a Library?